-At least 36 and up to 44 semester hours in English (excluding Writing 101) with at least 20 semester hours upper division, and distributed as follows:
+At least 36 and up to 44 semester hours in English (excluding Writing 101) with at least 20 semester hours upper division, distributed as follows:

-1. ENGL 300: English Studies Seminar 4 semester hours
+1. ENGL 300: English Studies Seminar

 Required for all English majors.
-Must not be taken the Senior Capstone (ENGL 425, 427 or 429).
-Students are recommended to take ENGL 300 in their sophomore or junior year.
+Must be taken before (not concurrently with) the Senior Capstone (ENGL 425, 427 or 429).
+Students are recommended to take ENGL 300 in their sophomore or junior year